-The Ancient Egyptian civilisation is thought to have lasted for about 3,000 years.
-This is measured from the time when Egypt became a single country ruled by one person, around 3,150 BCE to 30 BCE, when the Romans conquered Egypt.
+The ancient Egyptian civilisation is thought to have lasted for about 3,000 years.
+This is measured from the time when Egypt became a single country ruled by one person, around 3,150 to 30 BCE, when the Romans conquered Egypt.

-When people think of Ancient Egypt today, the first things they think of might be pyramids, mummies and Pharaohs.
-However, we can find out a lot about the lives of ordinary people in Ancient Egypt using the large collection of artefacts stored at Leeds Museum Discovery Centre.
+When people think of ancient Egypt today, the first things they think of might be pyramids, mummified people and Pharaohs.
+However, we can find out a lot about the lives of ordinary people in ancient Egypt using the large collection of artefacts stored at museums like the Discovery Centre.

 Religion in Ancient Egypt

 A range of different amulets were used as good luck charms.